2025 Municipal Election – Get Ready to Vote

 Are you out of town on voting days, or unable to attend in person due to physical limitations?

-Applications for special ballots will be accepted between September 1 and October 10, 2025.
+- Applications for special ballots will be available between September 1 and October 10, 2025.
+You can download the form here and submit it to info@jasper-alberta.ca.

 The Special Ballot sealed outer envelope must be forwarded so that it reaches the Returning Officer not later than October 17, 2025.